brainhack-school2020/ArsIsabelle_BHS_Project/README.md

 * Adding a section to explain differences between the folder FFRs and Input1
 * Adding a function for subject selection
 * Testing the tutorial on different computer
-* Integrating the SLTM (script developped by Fernando Llanos)
+* Integrating the LSTM (script developped by Fernando Llanos)
 * Cutting excedentary text
 * Extensive proof reading for typos
 * Proof reading by a novice learner to identify terms that require explainations